cjalmeida/gamma-config/docs/tags.md

 We also provide `!j2_secret` to be used when dealing with sensitive data

+!!! note
-!> Jinja2 **is not installed by default**, you should install yourself by running `pip install jinja2` or, more generally adding the `jinja2` extra package dependency.
+    Jinja2 **is not installed by default**, you should install yourself by running `pip install jinja2` or, more generally adding the `jinja2` extra package dependency.

 ### !ref